Akshint0407/Plant-Disease-Detection-System/README.md

 cd plant-disease-detection

 ### Step 2: Install Required Packages
-You can install the necessary packages using pip.
-It’s recommended to create a virtual environment first. pip install -r requirements.txt
+Install the necessary packages using pip: pip install -r requirements.txt
+It’s recommended to create a virtual environment first.

 ### Step 3: Run the Application
 To start the Streamlit application, run the following command: